DevExpress/testcafe/docs/articles/faq/README.md

 ### How do I work with configuration files and environment variables?

-TestCafe allows you to specify its settings in a [configuration file](../documentation/using-testcafe/configuration-file.md).
+TestCafe allows you to specify settings in a [configuration file](../documentation/using-testcafe/configuration-file.md).

-If you need to use custom proparties in the configuration, you can create a separate configuration file and import it to the tests.
+If you need to use custom properties in the configuration, create a separate configuration file and import it to the tests.

 > Vote for the following GitHub issue if you want us to support custom properties in `.testcaferc.json`: [#3593](https://github.com/DevExpress/testcafe/issues/3593)

-For example, you need to pass a website's base URL to test code.
-In this instance, you can create the following `config.json` file:
+For example, you can create the following `config.json` file to pass a website's base URL to test code:

 ```json
 {